orban/blog/articles/2011-02-17-neat-algorithms---flocking.md

 ## Bringing it all together

-Once the component accelerations have been calculated, the weighted sum can be taken, and the final acceleration can be applied to the boid's velocity.
+Once the component accelerations have been calculated, the weighted sum can be taken, and the final acceleration can be applied to the boid's velocity, as is shown at the beginning of the post.
 A small script like the one below is needed to manage each boid and `step` each one in sequence.
 To render this whole thing, I used [Processing.js](http://processingjs.org/), which was an absolute joy.
+The code (which has nothing to do with the flocking algorithm) to render the boid is below.
+For more on the Processing part of this page, I encourage you to check out the source for this page on [Github](https://github.com/hornairs/blog/blob/master/assets/coffeescripts/flocking/flock.coffee).

     :::coffeescript
     class Boid